 (United States) joined Security Council Report in August 2005.
 As a Senior Research Analyst and Coordinating Editor, she works on all aspects of the organisation with a particular responsibility for planning, production and quality control of the organisation’s publications and website.
 Her research portfolio includes women, peace and security in addition to Middle Eastern issues, including Lebanon, Iraq, Israel/Palestine, Syria and UNDOF (Golan Heights).
 Her management duties include serving as one of the focal points in the organisation for its Board of Directors, International Advisory Group and donors.
 Before joining Security Council Report, Ms. Roberts worked for nine years in non-profit management positions at Columbia University and the World Policy Institute at the New School University.
 Previously, she worked in the Occupied Palestinian Territories as an educator and a human rights advocate.
 Ms. Roberts holds a BA from Hampshire College and a Master of International Affairs from Columbia University’s School of International and Public Affairs with a concentration in human rights and Middle Eastern history.
 She also received an Advanced Certificate from the Middle East Institute at Columbia University.
 She speaks English and has a strong working knowledge of Arabic.

 (Spain) joined Security Council Report as a Research Analyst in February 2013.
-He is responsible for covering Libya, Mali, and the Sahel.
-Among the thematic issues in his portfolio are peacekeeping, conflict prevention and mediation and terrorism.
+He is responsible for covering Libya and Mali.
+Among the thematic issues in his portfolio are peacekeeping, conflict prevention and mediation, counter-terrorism and Security Council elections.
 He previously worked as a researcher for the Bureau for Crisis Prevention and Recovery at UNDP providing support to the Inter-Agency Task Force on Syria.
-Mr. Casanova holds a bachelor’s degree in political science from the Complutence University of Madrid and earned a dual master’s in international affairs from Sciences Po and Columbia University’s School of International and Public Affairs with specialisations in conflict resolution, international security and the Middle East.
+Mr. Casanova holds a bachelor’s degree in political science from the Complutense University of Madrid and earned a dual master’s in international affairs from Sciences Po and Columbia University’s School of International and Public Affairs with specialisations in conflict resolution, international security and the Middle East.
 He is fluent in Spanish, English, French and has a working knowledge of Arabic.

 (United States) joined Security Council Report as a Research Analyst in September 2011.
-He is deputy editor of What’s in Blue and is responsible for covering Sudan, South Sudan, and Afghanistan, as well as Security Council elections and emerging threats.
+He is Deputy Editor of What’s in Blue and is responsible for covering Afghanistan, Sudan, South Sudan and Darfur, as well as emerging threats.
 He previously worked as a policy analyst in the State Fragility and Peacebuilding program at the International Peace Institute.
 Before that, he had worked for a year at SCR as an intern and then as a consultant, focusing on production and quality control aspects of the organisation’s publications.
 Mr. Romita also has several years of experience in the communications and fundraising field.
 He holds a bachelor’s degree from Trinity College (Connecticut), and Master of International Affairs from Columbia University’s School of International and Public Affairs and is currently pursuing a Ph.D. at CUNY’s Graduate Center.
 In addition to fluency in his native English, he has a working knowledge of Spanish.

 (United States) joined Security Council Report as a Research Analyst in September 2013.
-He is responsible for covering Bosnia and Herzegovina, Guinea-Bissau, Liberia and Sierra Leone UNOWA and peacebuilding.
+He is responsible for covering Bosnia and Herzegovina, Guinea-Bissau, UNOWA, Yemen and peacebuilding.
 Prior to joining SCR, Mr. Villanti was a staff reporter, covering the UN for the Japanese newspaper, The Asahi Shimbun.
 He has also worked as an adviser at the Japanese Mission to the UN and as a public information assistant at the UN.
 He holds a bachelor’s degree in International Affairs from George Washington University and a Master in Public Administration from Columbia University’s School of International and Public Affairs.
 In addition to his native English, he is fluent in Spanish.

 (United States) joined Security Council Report in August of 2007.
 As Publications Coordinator she is responsible for the quality control, copy-editing and distribution of SCR publications, online and in print.
 She also contributes to the quality control of What’s in Blue.
 Prior to joining SCR, Ms. VanNewkirk worked as a writing tutor and a graduate research assistant.
 She holds a BA in Anthropology and Interdisciplinary Studies from Appalachian State University in North Carolina and an MA in Women’s Studies from Georgia State University.